GraphicsProgramming/blog/blog/2025/2025-10-19-uis-are-hard/index.md

 ## UI Styles

-You'll notice in the material definition that there are `color` attributes not set to any colors you know. `value` can be set to a hex color starting with a "#", or it can be set to a named color defined in the "UI Styles" file.
+Note the value of `value` in the material.
+It can be set to either a hex color (starting with a "#") or a *named* color defined in the "UI Styles" file.
 "UI Styles.xml" is a lovely companion piece to "UI Frames.xml".

 It can define colors: